deleteman/deleteman.github.io/_posts/2019-06-05-should-i-start-a-blog.md

 # #10 Complete control over your lifestyle
 Last but certainly not least, if you manage https://www.grammarly.com/to make blogging a central part of your life (ideally, the part that includes the main income), you're suddenly free to work from wherever you want.
 No need to be restricted to a city because the company you work for only has offices there.
 Forget about commute times, and for that matter, forget about the 9-5 or whatever is the working day schedule in your country, just pick when to work and where to work from, and do it.
-Now, a word of advice, take it from someone who works remotely every day and has done so for the past few days, having a routine helps, it doesn't have to be the old one, you don't have to wake up at 5am everyday, just to follow a plan, but having a routine helps your mind get into the zone faster, and it helps you organize your day better as well.
+Now, a word of advice, take it from someone who works remotely every day and has done so for the past few days, having a routine helps, it doesn't have to be the old one, you don't have to wake up at 5am every day, just to follow a plan, but having a routine helps your mind get into the zone faster, and it helps you organize your day better as well.

 ## And finally
-That is it for this post here at _My Writing Corner_, I hope you found it interesting and that with these 10 reasons, you've gain some insight into whether or not you should create your own blog.
+That is it for this post here at _My Writing Corner_, I hope you found it interesting and that with these 10 reasons, you've gained some insight into whether or not you should create your own blog.
 Now, if you don't mind, please feel free to leave a comment below and to share this post in your favorite social media site.
 Help spread the word and help others make the decision as well!

 See you on the next one!

 <div class="sharethis-inline-share-buttons"></div>

 {% include disqus.html %}